seedhartha/reone/README.md

 Those wishing to test reone, can either download a prebuilt executable from the [releases](https://github.com/seedhartha/reone/releases) page, or build it from source.
 Building it requires a modern C++ compiler and a set of free and open source libraries.
 See detailed instructions for your operating system [here](https://github.com/seedhartha/reone/wiki/Installation).

-reone must only be used to run a legal copy of the game - both KotOR and TSL can be obtained from Steam or GOG.com.
-Keep in mind that mod compatibility is not being tested and thus cannot be guaranteed.
+reone is being developed and tested against the unmodded Steam version of both KotOR and TSL.
+Compatibility with any other version is not guaranteed, although GOG and retail versions should work with no or minor modification.

 Install [Visual C++ Redistributable](https://aka.ms/vs/16/release/vc_redist.x64.exe) to run prebuilt Windows executables.